Valiant Comics: DMG Entertainment

-On July 30, Valiant announced it had hired Kat O'Neill as Live Events & Sales Manager.
+On July 30, 2019, Valiant announced it had hired Kat O'Neill as Live Events & Sales Manager.
 On August 13 Valiant announced a new Rai ongoing series would launch in November, written by Dan Abnett and drawn by Juan José Ryp.
 On September 17 Valiant announced a five-issue The Visitor mini-series would launch in December, written by Paul Levitz and drawn by M.J.
 Kim.
 Three days later, the company hired Legendary Comics Co-Founder/Senior Editor Greg Tumbarello as Editor to develop new properties and advance existing IP.

 On October 1, 2019, Valiant announced a new Quantum & Woody series would launch in January 2020, written by Chris Hastings and drawn by Ryan Browne.
 Two days later, the company revealed that the character Faith Herbert would be featured in a series of Young adult prose novels co-published with HarperCollins imprint Balzer + Bray.
-The first novel, FAITH: Taking Flight, written by author Julie Murphy, will be released in Spring 2020.
+The first novel, FAITH: Taking Flight, written by author Julie Murphy, would be released in early 2020.
 On October 30 Valiant released a teaser image featuring the bird logo of Harbinger on a blue background, with the hashtag #Valiant2020 on the bottom.

 On November 12, 2019, Valiant announced that a new version of Doctor Tomorrow would be debuting in a self-titled ongoing series that will launch in February 2020, written by Alejandro Arbona and drawn by Jim Towe.
 On November 18 Valiant announced that President of Consumer Products Russell Brown, who had been with the company since January 2013, had left in order to take up the position of Senior VP of Entertainment at Authentic Brands Group.

 On March 11, 2020, Valiant announced that Heather Antos and Lysa Hawkins had been promoted to Senior Editors.

-On July 29, 2020, Valiant announced it had hired former Marvel and Top Cow editor David Wohl as a senior editor.
+That July, Valiant announced it had hired former Marvel and Top Cow editor David Wohl as a senior editor.
 On August 17, the company indicated that it would restructure the company, bringing its publishing, TV and film divisions closer together and moving its New York offices to another location within the city, with editor David Wohl working out of the Los Angeles offices of DMG Entertainment.

+In August 2020, it was reported that Valiant, which had been one of the earliest comic book publishers to go into lockdown in response to the COVID-19 pandemic, had chosen to permanently close its Manhattan office, and have its employees work remotely.

+By June 2023, Valiant Comics' output had slowed over the course of the preceding year to one monthly title, X-O Manowar Unconquered, with another title, Ninjak Superkillers, scheduled to debut later in the year.
+That month, the company announced a licensing partnership with Alien Books, which would see that publisher take over publication of Valiant comics, graphic novels and trade paperback collections.

+Alien Books

+Since 2024, Valiant announced a partnership wth Alien Books to publish the Resurgence of the Valiant Universe crossover event, followed by the Valiant Beyond initiative.